billgraham5/srv6-lab/README.md

 - Administrative Groups (Link Affinity) for SRv6 TE Policy
 - Anycast-based BGP Routing (Egress Engineering for transit services)

 In addition, the Containerlabs configuration file has been shared.
 You will need to have a valid Cisco service contract to download XRd.
 You can alternatively use SONiC or FRR, although functionality will vary.
 SRv6 is an architecture that leverages a collection of hundreds of individual features.
-Many are standardized but not all feature are implemented on all vendor implementations.
+Many are standardized but not all features are implemented on all vendor implementations.

 A topology diagram is provided for each major use case.